Gkarios/My-obsidian-notes/Geopolitics/How Ukraine became a market economy and democracy - Documentary coverage by Sarcasmitron.md

 *"In Ukraine, armed men robbed the homes of several of the 150 Roma families in Slovyansk"* were being reported.
 Masked Russians robbed Roma families for money and gold.

 The soviet mayor made announcements like:
 "Report any suspicious activity, like **speaking Ukrainian**".
-International journalists were disappearing, some were found disemboweled in bearing signs of torture floating on the river.
+International journalists were disappearing, some were found disemboweled in bearing signs of torture floating by the river.

 While Western Ukraine was furious about this, the local areas being invaded, were not, Russians immediately controlled the TV stations and news of the areas propagandizing the local population.
 People in the occupied territories saw it as Ukrainians escalating first.

-In Western Ukraine a pro-Russia vs pro-Ukraine fight broke out, 6 pro-Ukrainians were killed by gunshots, pro-Ukrainians were going to burn a nearby Russian camp, the pro-Russians barricaded themselves in the building.
+In Western Ukraine a pro-Russia vs pro-Ukraine fight broke out, 6 pro-Ukrainians were killed by gunshots, pro-Ukrainians were in retaliation opting to burn a nearby Russian camp, the pro-Russians barricaded themselves in the building.
 Both groups were shooting and throwing molotovs at each other.
 The molotovs set the building onto fire and the fire, inadvertently blew a gas tank inside killing 80 pro-Russians inside the building.
 Russia reported this as "armed Ukrainians set fire to tents throwing grenades in the building."
 The Mossad, the CIA were blamed.
 Western Ukraine decided to deescalate matters.
 But the East saw this as a spiraling of the conflict.

 Consequently, a lot of the Russian-propaganda influenced the West to sympathize with the Russian side.